kev1n-zhao/jenkins-rest/README.md

 -----

-After googling for a few days I found it hard to get a jenkins rest api client for java without a dozen of dependencies, the offical client com.offbytwo.jenkins caused me lots of classpath conflicts with aws sdk, kafka java sdk etc. Most of them are around common utility lib like jackson.
-To fix these classpath conflicts, Instead of rewriting another aws sdk or kafka sdk which to me is too much to complete, jenkins seems to be the easy answer.
-After just 1 day coding, I managed to create this light weight jenkins rest api client ---jenclight.
-Currently it supports:
+After googling for a few days I found it hard to get a jenkins rest api client for java without a dozen of dependencies, the offical client com.offbytwo.jenkins caused me lots of classpath conflicts with aws sdk, kafka java sdk etc. Most of them are around common utility libs like jackson.
+To fix these classpath conflicts, Instead of rewriting another aws sdk or kafka sdk which is obviously too much to complete, jenkins seems to be the easy answer.
+Here comes this light weight jenkins rest api client,  currently it supports:

 * basic http authentication with account username, password/api-token
 * build job with or without parameters
-* customizable jenkins log handler
+* customizable jenkins log handler ( register callback method which will trigger when log entry is retrieved )
-* customizable jenkins job progress handler
+* customizable jenkins job progress handler ( register callback method which will trigger when certain job lifecycle event is reached )
-* job timeout config
+* job timeout config (throw exception after timeout)
 * synchronized await until job complete

 ## Quick Start